mapstudent/mapstudent/README.md

 # Hi, I'm Map👋

-🎯 Aspiring JavaScript Developer | 💻 Learning about Frontend Development and Backend with Node.js
+🎯 JavaScript Developer | 💻 Learning about Frontend Development and Backend with Node.js

 ---